 14. Have breakfast at cafe imperial

-The staff are always attentive and speak perfect English to make you feel very welcome.
+The staff are always attentive and speak perfect English to make you feel welcome.

 15. Buy a day or 3 days Prague travel pass and explore the town

-One of the best ways to explore the outer parts of Prague is by tram or a bus.
-If you have a 24 or 72 hrs ticket, you don’t need to worry about timed tickets and can change bus or tram as many times as you like and using Prague public transport is very easy.
+One of the best ways to explore Prague is by tram.
+If you have a 24 or 72 hrs ticket, you don’t need to worry about timed tickets and you can change bus or tram as many times as you like as using Prague public transport is very easy.

-Even if the weather is not so great, you can still explore the town from the warmth of a tram, while looking out.
+Even if the weather is not that great, you can still explore the town from the warmth of a tram, while looking out.

 Your Prague Travel pass ticket will be also valid on trains within the 0 & P zones – the middle and one zone up, which means you can explore Prague’s outskirts if you like.

 The one or three day ticket is also valid for the Petrin Cable Car at Ujezd, which is a great way to reach the top of Kinsky Garden and walk to the Prague Castle from a different direction (and with great views of the city).

 16. Go for a coffee, film, exhibition or listen to a talk at Vnitroblok

 Vnitroblok (Holesovice, Prague 7) is a great space created from the backyard workshops inside the old house square.